FFmpeg/FFV1/ffv1.md

 Table: 0 0 1 1 1 1 2 2 -2 -2 -2 -1 -1 -1 -1 0

 Stored values: 1, 3, 1

+`QuantizationTableSet` has its own initial states, all set to 128.

 ```c
 pseudo-code                                                   | type